-Disney World is known for having immersive theming in its theme parks and resorts.
+Disney World in Orlando, Florida is known for having immersive theming in its theme parks and resorts.
 They want you to feel completely separated from daily life when you vacation there and give you the opportunity to live out your favorite Disney stories.

 There are even a few types of resort rooms that continue the story in the actual room you sleep in!